The towns, the castles & the vineyards of Chianti

-Not far stands the Pieve di San Leolino, an ancient rural church dating back to 982.
-In spite of the Renaissance exterior characterised by the elegant "pietra serena" stone and portico, the church remains an exquisite example of a Romanesque basilica with three naves.
-Inside are displayed some precious works of art by local masters.

-Castellina in Chianti

-Moving towards Siena you'll reach Castellina in Chianti which dates back to the Etruscans, as attested by the Etruscan tombs of Montecalvario.
-Its great position in the middle of the Chianti region made Castellina a strategical headquarter between Florence and Siena.
-Confirming this glorious past, the massive Rocca (castle) stands proudly over the city and the impressive Via delle Volte, an underground tunnel around the city, offers breathtaking panoramic views.
-Walking through the small town you will notice many historical buildings that belonged to Florentine and Senese aristocracy.

-In Castellina, you can taste wines in one of its various wine bars and the great, unforgettable taste of its many fresh and aged salami and cold cuts which have become an age-old art in Chianti and Tuscany.

-Radda in Chianti

-Leaving the Chiantigiana road and taking the SR429 you reach Radda in Chianti that even today preserves its original medieval look.
-The ancient walls still defend the center, today filled with maze-like streets.
-The Palazzo del Podestà overlooks the main square together with the Romanesque Church of S. Niccolò.
-The Palazzo was the headquarters of the League of Chianti for over four centuries, as confirmed by the many coats of arms on its facade.
-Just outside the center stands the ancient Franciscan Cloister of S. Maria in Prato.

-Later crawl | Not far from the historic center stands the Pieve di San Leolino, an ancient rural church dating back to the year 982.
+Not far from the historic center stands the Pieve di San Leolino, an ancient rural church dating back to the year 982.
 In spite of the Renaissance exterior, characterised by the elegant "pietra serena" stone and portico, the church remains an exquisite example of a Romanesque basilica with three naves.
 Inside are displayed some precious works of art by local masters.

 Castellina in Chianti

 Moving towards Siena you'll reach Castellina in Chianti which dates back to the Etruscans, as attested by the Etruscan tombs of Montecalvario.
 In possession of a great position in the middle of the Chianti region, Castellina stands as a strategic headquarter between Florence and Siena.
 Confirming its glorious past, the massive Rocca (castle) stands proudly over the city and the impressive Via delle Volte, an underground series of roads that run around the city, offering breathtaking panoramic views.
 Walking through the small town you will notice many historical buildings that belonged to Florentine and Senese aristocracy.

 In Castellina, you can taste wines in one of its various wine bars and the great, unforgettable taste of its many fresh and aged salami and cold cuts which have become an age-old art in Chianti and Tuscany.

 Radda in Chianti

 Leaving the Chiantigiana road and taking the SR429 you will find Radda in Chianti, which, even today, preserves its original medieval look.
 The ancient walls still defend the center and many maze-like streets.
 The Palazzo del Podestà overlooks the main square together with the Romanesque Church of S. Niccolò.
 The Palazzo was the headquarters of the League of Chianti for over four centuries, as confirmed by the many coats of arms on its facade.
 Just outside the center stands the ancient Franciscan Cloister of S. Maria in Prato.